In this article, we introduce curved treadmills, or also known as concave treadmills, and everything you have to know about them.

 There are two basic elements that contribute to the functionality of a curved treadmill.
 The first is its concave surface, which is basically an inward curve.
 The second is its non-motorized design.
-A curved treadmill, which gets its name from its surface shape, will only move if there’s someone walking or running on it.
+A curved manual treadmill, which gets its name from its surface shape, will only move if there’s someone walking or running on it without an electric motor.

 How to Use a Curve Treadmill?

 Step on the treadmill.
 The curved non-motorized treadmill is self-powered, so simply start walking.
 The body weight propells the treadmill belt forward: runners can walk, jog, run or sprint just like on a motorized treadmill.
 Although non-electric, progress can still be tracked.
 Get used to the concave surface before increasing the speed.

 Unlike traditional gym equipment, curved treadmills do not require any specific setup.
 Given the fact that a curve treadmill is a non-motorized machine, its use is a lot simpler than that of a motorized one.
 You do not need to plug in the treadmill or set your desired space.
 On the contrary, all you need to do is find a suitable place for the machine, and you’re good to go.